Unlike most, I am somewhat comfortable with taking risks and experiencing uncertainty.

 The following four years were a blur of yelling, fighting, screaming, punching, police calls, restraining orders, absolute bedlam compared to the earlier part of my childhood.
 That’s not to say that my every day was that way, but what is true is that my “assumptive world” was shattered.

 The body experience I describe is one that has been triggered countless times in the years since.
 It’s what led me to want to work with children that suffer.
-I know, like many, the inner experience of dysregulation.
+I know, like many, know the inner experience of dysregulation.

 For all the years I have worked with children and staff, I never knew how to really validate or codify my way of supporting others.
 At least, I didn’t know until I met the concept of being “trauma-informed” or ACES (adverse childhood experiences) aware.
 It makes sense to me that my earlier life experiences calibrated my body’s stress response.
 My body remembers what my mind wants to forget; that’s true for all of us.